 & "UID=myinterbaseusername;PWD=myinterbaseusername"

-3. You can then query the connection using a Recordset object.
+3. You can then query the connection by using a Recordset object.
 The following code fetches some data and displays the results in the Immediate window:

 Dim rs As New ADODB.Recordset